If magic mushrooms aren’t stored properly, they become highly susceptible to mold or bacteria.

 Dried mushrooms and truffles will last the longest (a year or more).
 They don’t need to be refrigerated.

-Properly storing magic mushrooms can make the difference of having a three-month shelf-life (non-airtight container) — to surviving two years or longer (vacuum-sealed bags with desiccant and O2 absorber).
+Properly storing magic mushrooms can make the difference from having a three-month shelf-life (non-airtight container) — to surviving two years or longer (vacuum-sealed bags with desiccant and O2 absorber).

 Even if you don’t plan to store your mushies for two years, you’ll want to make sure they’re stored properly to minimize the loss of potency.